Implications of the Free Trade Agreement with the EU for DAC 6

 Our team can help advise your business on development of their tax strategy, ensuring that your strategy:

-The EU directive known as DAC 6 has a similar aim to UK’s existing Disclosure of Tax Avoidance Schemes (DOTAS) regime, but will catch cross-border transactions including many which have real commercial substance and no tax avoidance motive.
+The EU directive known as DAC 6 has a similar aim to the UK’s existing Disclosure of Tax Avoidance Schemes (DOTAS) regime, but will catch cross-border transactions including many which have real commercial substance and no tax avoidance motive.

 DAC 6 applies to any person (including an individual, partnership, company or other legal entity) operating in the EU or with interests in the EU.
 It applies to multinational companies, but equally could apply to intermediaries such as law firms, accountants, banks and financial advisors.